-Looking for more than a presentation?
-I work with you to provide the experience you’re looking for, whether a meal, a demonstration, or even an arts and crafts program.
+If you’d like a dynamic, creative event, I will work with you to provide the experience you’re looking for, whether a meal, a demonstration, or even an arts and crafts program.

 These can include hands-on learning activities, demonstrations, creative projects (like making and using historic inks), or whatever else our imaginations can dream up!

-I have experience crafting museum programming and exhibits, and over a decade of teaching experience.
-I also have extensive hands-on experience making everything from natural inks to teaching fermentation classes.
-My current programming focuses on food and food-adjacent work (like using food waste in visual art), but I am always happy to discuss programs in my other areas of professional expertise as well (book history, for example).
+My current programming ideas for cultural heritage spaces focus on food and food-adjacent work, but I am always happy to discuss programs in my other areas of professional expertise as well (book history, for example).